luigman/EE5561ProjectSpring2021/README.md

 Official data for SpaceNet v1 Building Challenge is also accessible through [AWS](https://registry.opendata.aws/spacenet/).

-## Preprocessing
-To run `image_json_to_mask.py`, you need to first install the SpaceNet Utilities from [here](https://github.com/SpaceNetChallenge/utilities).
-Follow the instructions and download necessary files.
-It worked for Liam on MacOS to make a Conda virtual environment, and load everything in there.
-The only package I had trouble with was `rasterio`, since I assume it is older.
-Note that the file `geoTools.py` at the base repository level is a modified version of `geoTools.py` that comes with the SpaceNet utilities install, and includes 1 extra function (`latlonToPixel`).

-Once you have the SpaceNet utilities, edit directory variables in `image_json_to_mask.py` to reflect your setup, and you should be able to run.

 ## Training

 To train the UNet, run `train.py` using the command `python train.py --batch_size 16`